Category: Etcetera Written by Jim Denison

 Going further down the path, my attention was drawn to the lake I was hiking around.
 It is presently 13 feet below normal, and continues to recede.
 There is nothing wrong with the lake itself--it is not leaking water or losing volume due to increased flow through the dam.
 The problem is with the sources I cannot see.
 As drought in this part of Texas persists, the rivers and tributaries that feed this lake are affected and the lake level falls as a result.

-I came upon a cedar tree that had died.
+Still further down the path, I came upon a cedar tree that had died.
 The bottom section of the trunk was still vertical, but the rest of the trunk and branches were lying on the ground.
 The other trees around it seemed healthy and strong.
 I could not think of an external force that would kill this tree while leaving the others strong.
 So I determined that it had died from internal causes I could not see.

 While the lizard, lake, and cedar tree were being affected by internal forces, they appeared healthy to us.
 But they were dying from within.
 Are these natural phenomena a parable for our culture today?
 Are we dying from within?